-In our resulting investigation, we have discovered the university may have broken employment laws for several years, and carelessly risked the immigration status of dozens of their employees.
+In our resulting investigation, The Cheese Grater has discovered the university may have broken employment laws for several years, and carelessly risked the immigration status of dozens of their employees.

 After several months of working for UCL last year, Amanda (not her real name) was informed that her contract would need to be amended.

-Until then, Amanda, as an international student and unable to access student loans, worked twenty hours a week (in Union bars) which is the maximum allowed during term time on a Tier 4 student visa.
-With the new contract, Amanda was told she could now only work as a Vice Warden.
+Until then, Amanda, as an international student who is unable to access student loans, worked twenty hours a week in Union bars, which is the maximum allowed during term time on a Tier 4 student visa.
+With the new contract, Amanda was unable to take on any work besides being a vice-warden.

-Senior staff in the months following gave conflicting reasons for the change.
+Senior UCL staff gave conflicting reasons for the change in the following months.
 Amanda, understandably confused and distressed about being unable to earn money, later filed an official complaint with UCL.

 UCL Claimed There Was A Change in Law

-When asked by The Cheese Grater about the change in law, the university backtracked, stating that prior to 2016, “UCL hadn’t identified whether Vice Wardens were volunteers or voluntary workers and there had been no formal record keeping of the hours worked.”
+When asked by The Cheese Grater about the change in law, the university backtracked, stating that prior to 2016, “UCL hadn’t identified whether Vice Wardens [sic] were volunteers or voluntary workers and there had been no formal record keeping of the hours worked.”

 A barrister specialising in immigration law told CG that the twenty-hour weekly limit on employment during term time for international students (including both paid and unpaid employment) had been in place since 2009 – the year the Tier 4 visa was introduced.

 UCL now officially classified the position as voluntary work.
 In other words, the hours worked by international vice-wardens counted towards their permitted 20 hours.

 No law had changed.
-Instead UCL had risked the immigration status of dozens of its international student employees by failing to make this distinction clear for several years.
+Rather, UCL had risked the immigration status of dozens of its international student employees by failing to make this distinction clear for several years.

 Legal Advice Mix Up